pytroll/satpy/doc/source/overview.rst

 One of the biggest advantages of using Satpy is the large number of input file formats that it can read.
-It encapsulates this functionality into individual :doc:`readers`.
+It encapsulates this functionality into individual :doc:`reading`.
 Satpy Readers handle all of the complexity of reading whatever format they represent.
 Meteorological Satellite file formats can be extremely complex and formats are rarely reused across satellites or instruments.
 No matter the format, Satpy's Reader interface is meant to